Tractables/ProbabilisticCircuits.jl/README.md

 ## Using Revise

 `Revise.jl` allows you to modify code and use the changes without restarting Julia.
 For more information refer to [their github repository](https://github.com/timholy/Revise.jl).

-## CircuitSandbox

-`CircuitsSandbox.jl` will contain some examples on how to use the library.
  To use the Revise functionality, run the following command at the beginning of your REPL session.

-    using Revise; track();
+    using Revise; include("test/Debug.jl");

+## Sandbox

+`Sandbox.jl` will contain some examples on how to use the library.

 ## Testing